 Welcome to the Roosevelt High School Class of 1962 website, a work in progress.
 At this time, our site contains 76 pages.
 The numbers that follow some of the maroon links on the left, indicate the number of pages devoted to that topic.
 We hope you enjoy this website.
 Please feel free to revisit often; and if you have any comments or questions, you may complete the Feedback form or email the webmaster via the link at the bottom of each page.
 We invite you to please sign or view our Guest Book and to drop us a line.

 We have a class database and currently it is up-to-date.
 Classmates continue to move, however, so it remains a dynamic record.
 You may Update your information via this link, or by emailing the Webmaster below.
-Please make certain that we have your current address, phone, email address, etc. The information is used for reunion purposes only.
+Please make certain that we have your current address, phone, cell, email address, etc. The information is used for reunion purposes only.

 Remembering our Commencement Program, on June 13, 1962, 657 graduates proceeded to the athletic field stage to receive their diplomas, as the RHS Band directed by Mr. Oren Henning, played, “Coronation March”.
 Student Council President, Kurt Jensen led the Pledge of Allegiance, and Lani Greenfield gave the Dedication.
 Donna Knight and Richard Erickson spoke on our Class Motto, “Today We Follow; Tomorrow We Lead”.
 There were presentations by Class President, Richard Wilson and Principal, John C. Wells.
 The familiar, “Pomp and Circumstance No. 1” was played for the Recessional.
 The RHS Choir, directed by Mr. Clayton Hutchins provided the vocal music for Commencement.
 Be sure to view the "album" page where you will find a '62 graduation photo that includes several students.